Written by Munis Topcuoglu, Editor at EHN Canada.

 Be prepared for anything

-If the subject refuses to get treatment
+If the person refuses to get treatment

-Keep in mind that even if the subject refuses to get treatment at the end of the intervention, the members of your intervention team have done everything in their power to help the person—for the time being.
+Keep in mind that even if the person refuses to get treatment at the end of the intervention, the members of your intervention team have done everything in their power to help the person—for the time being.

 Interventions can get very emotional.
 It helps for everyone to know when it’s their turn to talk, and to know to stop talking once they’ve finished reading their scripts.
 Rehearsing helps ensure that everyone speaks in order and sticks to their scripts so that communication is focused and effective.
 Rehearsing also provides an opportunity to give and receive feedback and further refine team members’ personal scripts.
 Finally, it helps team members become aware of their own emotional reactions to reading their scripts out loud and helps them prepare for these so that they can better manage their own emotions during the intervention.
-If any team members won’t commit to attending at least one rehearsal, this may be a sign that they’re not sufficiently committed to helping the subject, and that perhaps they shouldn’t participate in the intervention
+If any team members won’t commit to attending at least one rehearsal, this may be a sign that they’re not sufficiently committed to helping the person, and that perhaps they shouldn’t participate in the intervention

 Decide on the speaking order